Join us on 8 June at 20:00 at the Impulse Building' NcountR Room on the Wageningen University campus. Free entry.

 🕘 Coffee from 9:30 | Programme 10:00–14:45, with lunch included

-Registration required - via this link
+Registration required - Now closed

 Programme